uk-gov-mirror/ministryofjustice.make-recall-decision-api/README.md

 ## Running the service locally

-In order to start up the service, it's related user interface ([make-recall-decision-ui]) and all their dependencies locally, run the following script:
+In order to start up the service, its related user interface ([make-recall-decision-ui]) and all their dependencies locally, run the following script:

 ```
 ./scripts/start-local-services.sh